Humans All The Way Down: A Soul Search Into DeFi Community Growth

 This post is for:

-• Crypto project and community leaders eager to expand their toolkit and strengthen community-driven growth.
+- Crypto project and community leaders eager to expand their toolkit and strengthen community-driven growth.

-• Job seekers aiming to break into crypto and contribute meaningfully.
+- Job seekers aiming to break into crypto and contribute meaningfully.

-• Community experience enthusiasts who want to create spaces where people genuinely want to gather and collaborate
+- Community experience enthusiasts who want to create spaces where people genuinely want to gather and collaborate

 What Community Is

-Contributions are the lifeblood and proof of work of a community.
+Contributions are the lifeblood and proof of work in a community.
 In the knotty labyrinth of DeFi, where products are currently at the fringes of experimentation, the earliest value lies not in broad numbers but in the depth of engagement.

 Borrowing from Gearbox Co founder @ivangbi_’s terrific post 1-9-90 Community and Brand Building, the community falls into three buckets…

-• 1% are devs, builders, teams, and those who create.
+- 1% are devs, builders, teams, and those who create.

-• 9% are users, writers, funds, researchers, and angels who passionately observe the space and make some commentary.
+- 9% are users, writers, funds, researchers, and angels who passionately observe the space and make some commentary.
 Not really teams, but not passing-by noobies either.

-• 90% are random traders and speculators who actually don’t ever read docs.
+- 90% are random traders and speculators who actually don’t ever read docs.
 They read headlines, buy and trade coins, and hold crypto - but they are not bothering themselves with questions of research.
 Just yellow press enjoyers and traders.
 They are not stupid, they just don’t bother to get married to any investment.
 Fundamentals for them don’t exist usually, they just want charts.

 In the context of the funnel metaphor, 90% are top-funnel, 9% mid-funnel and 1% are bottom-funnel.